 With the aim of better integrating and identifying areas of research emphasis, the Network RAB is a mix of CCHS experts and family members with science and medical backgrounds.
 The RAB meets several times a year (virtually) to discuss and assess CCHS research.

-After a competitive research search, two research grants were awarded in 2016, two in 2017, and one in 2018.
+After a competitive research search, two research grants were awarded in 2016, two in 2017, and two in 2018.
 For more information on these projects go to the Funded Research Projects page.

 Dr. Yang received his undergraduate degree from Johns Hopkins University and his MD/PhD degrees from the University of Miami School of Medicine.
 He performed his internal medicine internship at Mount Sinai Medical Center in Miami Beach, FL and received his radiation oncology residency training at Vanderbilt University Medical Center in Nashville, TN.
 Currently, Dr. Yang is an Associate Professor and the inaugural holder of the ROAR Southeast Cancer Foundation Endowed Chair in the Department of Radiation Oncology at the University of Alabama, Birmingham.
 There, he directs his laboratory translational cancer research efforts towards personalized medicine and has been awarded multiple grants from various funding organizations.
 He also is the Director of the UAB Nanostring Laboratory.
 Dr. Yang’s daughter was diagnosed at birth with CCHS.
 In addition to chairing the Research Advisory Board, Dr. Yang also serves on the CCHS Network Board.